 Welcome!
 I am a law practice management educator and technologist.
 Prior to forming Oregon Law Practice Management, I served as a Practice Management Advisor at the Oregon State Bar Professional Liability Fund from 1996 to 2016.

 With over 35 years in the profession, I possess the experience and problem-solving skills to help you make your law practice more efficient, effective, and profitable.
 Contact me today to inquire about speaking or writing engagements.

-I received my B.S. degree from Portland State University in 1982 and a J.D. from the Northwestern School of Law at Lewis & Clark College in 1986.
-I am member of the Oregon State Bar, Oregon Trial Lawyers Association, and American Bar Association with over 30 years’ experience in the legal field as a lawyer and legal assistant.
+I received my BS degree with high honors from Portland State University in 1982 and a JD from Lewis & Clark Law School in 1986.
+I am a member of the Oregon State Bar, Oregon Trial Lawyers Association, and American Bar Association.

-Any opinions, findings, conclusions, or recommendations expressed in this blog are those of its author, Beverly Michaelis.
+The content on this site is offered for general information and educational purposes only.
+It is not offered as legal advice and does not constitute legal advice or opinion.
+Any opinions, findings, conclusions, or recommendations included in this blog are those of its author, Beverly Michaelis.
 Readers should conduct their own research on the topics presented.
 Any reference to a product or service is not an endorsement.

 Although I intend to keep the information on my site current, I do not promise or guarantee that the information is correct, complete, or up-to-date.
 You should not act or rely upon the information on this website or in my blog without seeking the advice of an attorney.

 All Rights Reserved for Content Published in this Blog

 In 2009 I started blogging in my spare time as an outlet for personal expression.
 While it was never a “work for hire” endeavor, my passion was certainly fueled by issues I encountered professionally.
 Bearing the cost of maintaining this blog has been a very worthwhile personal investment.

 In recent years, I have willingly allowed others to reproduce my content and will continue to do so with attribution and permission.
 I retain ownership and copyright of all original posts and content.

 Copyright 2009 to present